 The SADC initiative is an example of a collaborative, multi-country effort to achieve a shared goal.
 This endeavor requires extensive cooperation, notably at the central bank level, facilitated by the SADC Committee of Central Bank Governors (CCBG).
 Subcommittees like The Payment System Subcommittee, comprising payments heads from the different central banks, play a crucial role in addressing payment system issues and initiatives, including harmonizing AML and KYC practices.
 Furthermore, subcommittees related to banking supervision, ICT, and financial markets ensure input from all relevant stakeholders.
 A core part of their work on harmonizing AML and KYC practices is the development of a SADC-wide KYC and identity- and information-sharing framework.
-This will set the baseline for the development of an integrated eKYC registry for the SADC member states.
+This will set the baseline

 This effort holds significant promise for enhancing financial inclusion and integrity within the region.
 When implemented, a foreign national could visit a PSP branch in the host country, where their identity could be verified against the national population registry in their home country.
 Implementing this poses several challenges, however.
 For instance, many SADC member states still employ manual citizen registration processes.
 Even where digital systems exist, connecting them would require technological investments in VPNs and APIs.
 To address these challenges and assess feasibility, SADC and FinMark Trust have piloted a connection between South Africa and Lesotho, yielding promising results.
-The pilot, which aims to support the SADC FI and Access to Finance prioritized, but they are also exploring possibilities for those with manual processes.
+The pilot, which aims to support the SADC FI and Access to Finance 2023 - 2028 strategy, is now set to expand to other member countries.
+First, those with digitized registries will be prioritized, but they are also exploring possibilities for those with manual processes.
 SADC concurrently urges member states to transition from manual to digital processes.